Twister94/SPANISH-MIND-3SP-/README.md

-POLYGLOT MIND & LANGUAGE INTERACTIONS - ITALIAN MIND
+POLYGLOT MIND & LANGUAGE INTERACTIONS - SPANISH MIND
 ----------------------------------------------------

 A new language project has come on Github ! 🍾🍾🍾🍾🍾🍾